Why Your HVAC System Isn’t Working As Well As It Should

 Thermostat

-The thermostat is an important element of your HVAC system.
-It regulates the temperature of your home by switching on and off the fan and compressor to reach a preset temperature.
-It also turns on the exchanger to pull fresh air from outside your home and vent stale air through your ductwork.
+The thermostat is an essential part of your HVAC system.
+It regulates your home’s temperature by turning off and on the compressor and fan to attain a certain temperature, and it also turns on the air exchanger to pull fresh, outside air into your home while exchanging stale indoor air through your ductwork.

 Condenser